benjaminweymouth/WealthSimpleCaseStudy/README.md

 While this new cryptocurrency would have start up costs associated with it, I would recommend using open-source technologies like Python whenever possible.
 This would reduce the likelihood of litigation if using a proprietary programming language like C# or Java.
 Some costs are unavoidable, when scaling up a technology.
 But the main idea in selecting this type of technology stack would be to insulate the company from any competitors or future costs.

+In conclusion, it is clear that WealthSimple is revolutionary, new and highly disruptive to the established financial services sector.
+However, their goal of universal wealth is not currently achievable, since their services are only available to Canadians.
+Since the FinTech industry is currently undergoing rapid and sweeping changes, futher analysis is prudent in order to record the meteoric rise of WealthSimple.

 ## Endnotes
 <a name="myendnote1">1</a>: [NewsWire article, May 2020.](https://www.newswire.ca/news-releases/wealthsimple-announces-cad-114-million-investment-led-by-tcv-to-transform-financial-services-in-canada-889996456.html) <br/>